annaesvensson/yellow-language/README.md

 ## How to make a translation

 [Start with the English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) or [one of the available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
 This will show you which text lines and text fragments are included in a language.
-It is enough if you add a new folder and translate the language file, then a maintainer can take care of the rest.
+It is enough if you translate the language file and put it into a new folder, then a maintainer can take care of the rest.
 Did you make a translation?
 Fork this repository.
 Upload your changes to GitHub and create a pull request for `annaesvensson/yellow-language`.

 ## How to improve a translation